apbertoletti/Net.Migration.POC/README.md

 ## Migration Best Practices

 1. Choose a short and descriptive migration name.
 Think of this as a git commit message.
+For example: "Add-Column-Email-ToTable-Customer"
 2. Try to use atomic migrations, each one with its context.
 For example, you need to create a new column and populate it, prefer to do two migrations, one to create the new column and the other to populate its content.